3 Steps to the Best Fitted Wardrobes & Storage Solutions for you

-During the lockdown of 2020 due to COVID-19, one of the top 3 home renovations has been (and continues to be) fitted wardrobes and updated storage.
+During the lockdown of 2020 due to COVID-19, one of the top 3 home renovations was (and continues to be) fitted wardrobes and updating storage.

 It started almost immediatley with the big declutter and home re-organisation as families were put into lockdown.
 If you weren't decluttering, you were baking, home schooling or trying to set up a home office for work.

-I see posts on social media every day asking for recomendations for local businesses, looking for ideas or asking for price guides
+I saw posts on social media every day, and still see posts over 12 months on, asking for recommendations for local businesses, looking for ideas or asking for price guides

 At My Claybrick Home I used A&L Interiors Ltd (based in Rochford, Essex) to build and fit the wardrobes in all of our bedrooms.
 For our main bedroom I chose Nebraska Oak with bronze sliders and handles.